gdsmith5/another-blog/_posts/2021-08-19-comment-comment-comment.markdown

 However, I'm a reformed commenter, and I'm here to tell you that **you should comment!!!**

-There are a multitude of reasons why you should comment:
+There is a multitude of reasons why you should comment:
 {: style="color:red; font-size: 120%;"}

 > Commenting makes it easier for others to read, understand and modify your code.